mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 AND CONVERTED

 WARSHIPS There are rules in place within the Imperium regarding who is permitted to operate what sort of ship and what weapon systems can be carried.
-Accountability is the key factor; a world government is generally considered more accountable for its actions than a small corporation with an easily relocated centre of operations.
+Accountability is the key factor; a world government is generally considered more accountable for its actions than a small corporation with an easily relocated center of operations.
-There is also the level of trust to be considered; a world that has rebelled several times in the last two centuries that suddenly wants to buy battleships, will not receive a favourable response.
+There is also the level of trust to be considered; a world that has rebelled several times in the last two centuries that suddenly wants to buy battleships, will not receive a favorable response.

 Power and influence can override many rules, however, the client must be able to afford the ships.
 The Imperial authorities do care if the vessels are affordable to the end client, for two reasons.
 Firstly, there is always the risk that a world government may buy ships it cannot afford, then sell them to less than desirable operators, and secondly the purchase of ships a client cannot afford suggests they will be put to use in the near future.
 This interests intelligence services, who constantly watch for internal wars, rebellions and powerplays.